Search

 The First Vision

-Over the years Smith described this experience in various detail, and in his last written account (1838) he stated that he saw God the Father and Jesus Christ sometime in the spring of 1820, when he was fourteen years old.
+Over the years he described this experience in various detail, and in his last written account (1838) he stated that he saw God the Father and Jesus Christ sometime in the spring of 1820, when he was fourteen years old.
 This vision changed forever his relationships in his family and community.
-Within the Latter-day Saint movement today, this theophany is seen as vitally important.
+Within the Latter-day Saint movement today, this theophany is seen as critically important.
 See First Vision.

 Translation of the Book of Mormon